This information is for faculty who wish to hire graduate assistants. To read the official UA Little Rock Graduate Assistantship policy, click here.

 Allocations of Graduate Assistants

-- Academic Departments will be allocated a position by their heads or deans.
+- Academic Departments will be allocated budget to fund one or more GA positions by their dean’s office.

 - Non-Academic Departments allocation is awarded annually by the Dean of the Graduate School.
 All requests for positions for the next academic year should be made directly to the Dean by email no later than February 1st.